Reviews You Can Rely On

 Versatility

 Its hooded mummy bag design with a short half zipper meant that the HighLite is certainly less versatile for warm weather use than a quilt.
-Conversely, we found that since it wasn't very good at sealing in the trapped heat, this bag also wasn't all that great for really cold temperatures.
-As such, we thought the range of comfortable usage for this bag was pretty small, from about 40°F — 50°F. It certainly makes for a better summer bag than one that you push the temperature range at high altitude for.
-It also doesn't use treated down, or advertise itself as having a DWR treatment applied to the face fabric, although we confess that it seemed to bead and shed water pretty well when we spilled our tea on it one evening.
+Conversely, we found that since it wasn't very effective at sealing in the trapped heat, this bag also wasn't particularly suitable for extremely cold temperatures.
+As such, we thought the range of comfortable usage for this bag was quite narrow, from approximately 40°F to 50°F. It certainly makes for a better summer bag than one that you'd use for heading into high altitudes.
+It also doesn't use treated down or advertise itself as having a DWR treatment applied to the face fabric, although we confess that it seemed to bead and shed water pretty well when we spilled our tea on it one evening.

-Despite not having an advertised DWR coating on the ExtremeLite shell fabric, we found that it did a good job of forcing the water we spilled on it to bead up and fall off without absorbing.
+Despite not having an advertised DWR coating on the shell fabric, we found that this bag did a good job of forcing the water we spilled on it to bead up and fall off without absorbing.

 Credit: Andy Wellman